skip to main content

 If you see water leaking around the pump and a decrease in water flow or pressure in the pool, it may be necessary to replace the mechanical seal.
 Check for and repair any leaks in the seals or fittings.
 Proper lubrication and alignment of the seals must be maintained to help prevent this issue.

-2. Addressing Filter Issues
+2. Addressing Pool Filter Issues

 Maintaining swimming pool cleaning equipment is crucial for keeping pool water clean and clear.
 If the water is becoming cloudy or the pressure gauge readings are abnormal, it’s necessary to address the filtration system.
 One practical solution is to clean or replace the filter media, such as sand, cartridges, or diatomaceous earth (DE) grids, to restore proper filtration.
-Additionally, performing routine backwashing for sand and DE filters can help prevent these issues from occurring in the future.
+Additionally, performing routine backwashing for sand and DE filters can help prevent pool filter issues from occurring in the future.

 3. Heater Malfunctions and Fixes